python-trio/trio-asyncio/docs/source/usage.rst

 Calling asyncio from Trio
 +++++++++++++++++++++++++

-Wrap the callable, awaitable, generator, or iterator in :func:`aio_as_trio`.
+Wrap the callable, awaitable, generator, or iterator in :func:`trio_asyncio.aio_as_trio`.

 Thus, you can call an :mod:`asyncio` function from :mod:`trio` thus::